-Note: The behaviour sanctions system is re-set every full term (i.e. it starts in September and ends in July).
-Any incidents of Reds must be recorded on CPOM's along with a scanned record of each staff de-brief that has taken place.
+Note: The behaviour sanctions system is re-set every full term (Autumn, Spring, Summer) Any incidents of Reds must be recorded on CPOM's along with a scanned record of each staff de-brief that has taken place.

 Fixed term exclusions may be considered if all sanctions and actions have been exhausted or an incident is considered severe.
 If the incident (or incidents) are considered severe, the Head Teacher or, in his absence, the Deputy Head Teacher, may choose to use the exclusion process, ranging from one to three days.